 It’s a two-way relationship

-Customer relationships are important because they provide deeper insight into the needs of your customers, and offer opportunities to ask for referrals and recommendations.
+Customer relationships are important because they provide deeper insight into the customer needs, and offer opportunities to ask for referrals and recommendations.
 Think of your support team as the front line for your business.

 When your existing customers have a connection with your business, they’re willing to help you out — whether that’s with customer feedback or growing your business.
 Your success becomes shared.
 This requires listening, understanding, and acting on what your customers tell you.
 Train your support team to foster meaningful customer relationships.